madetech/blog/posts/stylesheet_modularity.md

 ### Notable exceptions

-If it's one or two classes that are showing signs of being a new BEM Block I might leave it until their are three.
+If it's one or two classes that are showing signs of being a new BEM Block I might leave it until there are three.

 ## Never name more than one class on an element